-- to create a buffer zone inside the so-called first island chain4 for keeping U.S. military forces away from China's mainland in time of conflict; - to create a bastion (i.e., a defended operating sanctuary) in the SCS for China's emerging sea-based strategic deterrent force of nuclear-powered ballistic missile submarines (SSBNs);5 and - to help achieve a broader goal of becoming a regional hegemon in its part of Eurasia.
-6
+- to create a buffer zone inside the so-called first island chain4 for keeping U.S. military forces away from China's mainland in time of conflict; - to create a bastion (i.e., a defended operating sanctuary) in the SCS for China's emerging sea-based strategic deterrent force of nuclear-powered ballistic missile submarines (SSBNs);5 and - to help achieve a broader goal of becoming a regional hegemon in its part of Eurasia.6

-Importance to the United States
+United States

-The maritime disputes discussed in this report are considered important by the United States for several reasons, including those discussed below.
+For a brief discussion of some elements of the strategic context from a U.S. perspective in which the maritime disputes discussed in this report may be considered, see Appendix A. The maritime disputes discussed in this report are considered important by the United States for several reasons, including those discussed below.

-Non-use of Force or Coercion as a Means of Settling Disputes Between Countries
+Nonuse of Force or Coercion as a Means of Settling Disputes Between Countries